b8ne/react-native-pusher-push-notifications/README.md

 Manage pusher interest subscriptions from within React Native JS

+**UPDATE: 22/09/2019**
+I appreciate all of the support on this project, however due to changes in work I haven't done much with RN in the last year.
+Because I know this package helps a lot of people out, I'm looking for and happy to include some else willing to maintain this package, testing and approving PRs.
+Shoot me an email.

 **IMPORTANT!!!**

 This module is intended to complement the setup with [Carthage](https://pusher.com/docs/beams/getting-started/ios/sdk-integration#install-from-carthage).
 This module allows that implementation to be accessed directly from React Native JS.